coleifer/peewee/docs/peewee/example.rst

 .. image:: schema.jpg

-In order to create these models we need:
+To create these models we need:

 1. declare a :class:`SqliteDatabase` object
 2. declare our model classes